xelatex/homepage/source/_posts/Flannel-for-Docker-Overlay-Network.md

 	[ ID] Interval       Transfer     Bandwidth
 	[  3]  0.0-10.0 sec   418 MBytes   351 Mbits/sec

-**The performace is so bad compared with native!!!!!** I can't figure out why the performance degrades too much with Flannel.
-Since Calico and Docker Multi-host Network can achieve more than 80% performance compared with native, Flannel does a aweful job apparently.
-If anyone knows why, please email me or comments under this blog.

 The performance of Dockers on the same host is pretty good.

 	root@93c451432761:~# iperf -c 10.15.240.3